Find out what are the top things to do and to see in Hanoi, the capital of Vietnam.

 Is Vietnam a safe country?

-Unlike other Asian countries such as China, Taiwan or Korea and Japan, Vietnam has a major problem with scams and looting.
-When you take a taxi be sure to know pretty much how much you’ll spend (ask your hotel) and be sure that the driver uses the taximeter.
-Not that these problems are unique to Vietnam, but in Vietnam the situation is way worse than other places.
+Unlike other Asian countries such as China, Taiwan, and Japan, Vietnam has a major problem with scams.
+When you take a taxi be sure to know in advance how much you’ll spend (ask your hotel) and be sure that the driver uses the meter.
+Not that these problems are unique to Vietnam, but in Vietnam the situation is way worse than other nearby countries.

 Other useful info about Vietnam